 Resident and nonresident students, not receiving tuition waivers, that wish to register for summer semester are encouraged to do so only if credit hours are needed for their program of study.
 If credit hours are needed, students are encouraged to register for 3 Thesis Research (ATMOS 7970) credit hours, which are always billed at the resident rate.
 Students are advised that summer credit hours count toward the 84 hour rule described in the “Residency Requirements” section.

 Students are also required to complete and orally defend a Ph.D. dissertation.
-The dissertation must provide evidence of originality, an ability to do independent investigation, and it must contribute new knowledge.
+The dissertation must provide evidence of originality, an ability to do independent investigation, and contribution of new knowledge.
 The dissertation must also show a mastery of the relevant literature and be presented in an acceptable style.
 After the oral presentation, which is open to the public, a question-and-answer period must be allowed.
 At the conclusion of the public participation, the supervisory committee will excuse the public and conduct further questioning on the thesis and related topics.
 Successful defense of the Ph.D. dissertation is obtained when a majority of the supervisory committee members sign the “Supervisory Approval” form.

 A draft of the Ph.D. dissertation must be submitted to the supervisory committee chair at least three weeks prior to the defense, and to the remainder of the committee no later than two weeks prior (see also: www.regulations.utah.edu/academics/6-203.html).
 The draft must adhere to standard publication practices in terms of content, language, and style.
 The final dissertation must adhere to University guidelines published by the University Thesis Office (www.gradschool.utah.edu/thesis/index.php).
 A student may wish to submit all, or a portion, of his/her dissertation to the University Writing Center for assistance.
 In addition, a student may also submit a copy of his/her dissertation to the Thesis Office prior to the defense to check for potential formatting problems.